paul-hammant/SvnMerkleizer/README.md

 service test:

 ```
-mvn install -Dtest=T3_RecordedSubversionServiceTests
+mvn install -Dtest=RecordedSubversionServiceTests
 ```

 This overwrites the pertinent markdown sources in `src/test/mocks`.
 If you then do `git diff` and there are any differences you're perhaps seeing an incompatibility.
 I've blogged about TCKs for the usefulness of that.

-The same tests are run for `T3_RecordedSubversionServiceTests`  and `T4_PlayedBackSubversionServiceTests`.
-For that matter, the same tests are run for `T0_DirectServiceTests` and for that test class, there's no use of Servirtium at all.
+The same tests are run for `RecordedSubversionServiceTests` and `PlayedBackSubversionServiceTests`.
+For that matter, the same tests are run for `DirectServiceTests` and for that test class, there's no use of Servirtium at all.

 # Comparisons to "out of the box" Git